-I started experimenting with websites for friends, school clubs, and my high school swim team.
-That swim site caught the attention of the football coach, who asked me to build one for his team.
-That was the moment it clicked: this wasn’t just a hobby anymore.
-It was a way to take other people’s needs and translate them into clear, usable solutions.
-Flash and Photoshop soon followed, but the vision never wavered.
-I wanted to turn messy ideas into things that were useful and simple to navigate.
+I started by experimenting with websites for friends, school clubs, and my high school swim team.
+That site I created for our swimming team caught the attention of the football coach, who asked me to build one for his team.
+That’s when it hit me.
+This wasn’t just messing around anymore.
+I could actually help people get their ideas across in ways that made sense.
+Design software like Flash and Photoshop soon followed, but the vision never wavered.
+I wanted to turn messy ideas into things that were useful and simple.

 That spark carried me to La Roche University, where I gave my curiosity structure and craft.
-By 2007, I delivered my first paid identity for a Pittsburgh insurance agency, followed by a complete logo system for a local polo club, bold collateral for a bicycle cab startup, and a logo and website for a nursing school alumni association that still trusts me today.
+By 2007, I delivered my first paid identity project for a Pittsburgh insurance agency, followed by a complete logo system for a local polo club, bold collateral for a bicycle cab startup, and a brand package plus website for a nursing school alumni association that still trusts me today.
+What became clear with each project?
+Local businesses and organizations needed someone to bring clarity and cohesion to their brands.

 In addition to having a sharp eye for design, typography, and aesthetics, I aim to introduce new perspectives and techniques into the design process.